 The Endocannibinoid System and Human Health

 First identified in the mid-nineties in humans and then subsequently, in all animals studied, the Endocannibinoid System has as its base numerous receptor sites.
-These sites, found to a large degree in the brain and to a lesser degree in all other major organs – receive endocannabinoids (molecules produced within our bodies, hense the word ‘endo’) through a lock and key reaction.
+These sites, found to a large degree in the brain and to a lesser degree in all other major organs – receive Endocannabinoids (molecules produced within our bodies, hence the word ‘Endo’) through a lock and key reaction.
 Once the molecule is locked into place on the receptor chemical messages are sent out to the body and a cascade of healing and moderating mechanisms, such as pain and inflammation control, begin.

 To read more – click to Pete Scales personal blog